 Mini Burger Buns

-I’ve always had a weakness for mini things and these Mini Burger Buns are no exception.
-Soft, fluffy, and irresistibly cute, they’re perfect for sliders and party appetizers.
-Fill them with mini patties, fried chicken, or even tempeh and sambal mayo for a fun twist.
+I’ve always had a weakness for mini things, and these Mini Burger Buns are no exception.
+Soft, fluffy, and perfectly sized for sliders and party sandwiches, they’re easy to make and freeze beautifully for later.

 Why You Will Love This Recipe!